A new 3-component Degasperis-Procesi hierarchy: A reciprocal transformation for the 3-Novikov system

-To obtain bi-Hamiltonian structure of the associated 3-DP equation, we should calculate $\tilde{{\cal J}}$ and $\tilde{{\cal K}}$ in the new variable $y$.
-Using conjugation of operator to the identity (\ref{ide1}), we can easily check that Hence (\ref{jex}) is gotten immediately by substituting the equalities (\ref{ide1}) and (\ref{ide3}) into (\ref{Ham1}).
+To obtain bi-Hamiltonian structure of the associated 3-Novikov system, we should calculate $\tilde{{\cal J}}$ and $\tilde{{\cal K}}$ in the new variable $y$.
+Using conjugation of operator to the identity (\ref{ide1}), we can easily check that Let us substitute the equalities (\ref{ide1}) and (\ref{ide3}) into the first equality in (\ref{Ham1}).
+Then, through tedious calculations, we get